-- 1 bag of 12oz. (chopped/cut frozen spinach; you may not need all of it)
+- 3 cups of fresh spinach (or 1 bag of 12oz frozen spinach; you may not use all of it; spinach is optional)

 - 3 oz. tomato paste

-- 1 cup of chopped fresh vegetables (colorful bell peppers, onions, garlic and bell p
+- 1 cup of chopped fresh vegetables (onions, garlic and bell peppers)

-- 1-2 teaspoons of salt (add salt according to your taste)
+- 1 teaspoon of salt (always add salt according to your taste or health need)

-- 2 seasoning cubes or 2 teaspoons of seasoning powder.
+- 2 Maggi cubes or 2 teaspoons of seasoning bullion powder.